Share this article:

 This is a vague term.
 It can mean everything from a fully-renovated, brand-new kitchen to a new sink faucet and nothing else.
-Take this with a grain of salt, even if you’re a home chef and love using the kitchen.
+Take this with a grain of salt, even if you’re a home chef and love spending time in the kitchen.
 Also, ask for more details on what this really means, so you can decide if it’s worth paying for extra perks.

-Now that we’ve covered the major amenities inside the apartment, here are some of the most important community amenities to consider when apartment hunting.
+Now that we’ve covered the major amenities inside a rental apartment, here are some of the most important community amenities to consider when apartment hunting.

 8. Internet Access

-Some communities offer internet access built-into the rent, or for an additional fee.
+Some rental communities offer internet access included in the rent price, or for an additional fee.
 This is fine (if the connection is dependable) but shouldn’t be the deciding factor for you.
 As long as a popular internet service provider offers dependable service to your community, you’ll be fine.
-Just be sure to talk to other tenants about which providers they use and whether they’re happy with the service.
+Just be sure to talk to other renters about which providers they use and whether they’re happy with the service.